 Using Multiple Timeframes

-Since it's always good to follow the market trend when gold trading, in Multiple Time Frame Analysis, the longer chart time frame gives us the direction of the long-term trend.
+Since it is always good to follow the market trend when gold trading, in Multiple Time Frame Analysis, the longer chart timeframe provides us the direction of the long-term trend.

-If the long-term trend direction supports the market direction of the smaller time-frame then probability of opening a profitable trade is significantly increased.
+If the long-term trend direction supports market direction of the smaller time frame then probability of opening a profitable trade position is significantly increased.
 This is because even if you make a mistake the long term trend will eventually save you.
-Also if you trade in the direction of trend, then mostly you'll be on winning side - this is what this Multiple Time Frame Analysis is all about.
+Also if you trade in the direction of trend, then mostly you will be in winning side - this is what this Multiple Time Frame Analysis is all about.

 Remember there's a popular saying by many traders and traders that says: "The trend is your best friend" - never go contrary the trend when trading.

-There are four different types of traders - all these different types of traders use different chart timeframes to trade as shown below.
+There are 4 different types of traders - all these different types of traders use different chart timeframes to trade as is shown below.

 Examples of how each type of trader uses multiple time frames strategy:

-Scalpers hold on to their trades only for a couple of minutes.
-The scalping trader never holds on to a trade position for more than ten minutes.
-With main objective of earning small amounts of pips as a profit, 5 - 15 pips.
+Scalpers hold on to their trade transactions only for a couple of minutes.
+The scalping trader never holds on to a trade for more than ten minutes.
+With main objective of earning small amounts of pips as profit, 5 - 15 pips.

 Analysis Using Multiple Timeframes